-HPED 400Health and Physical Education in Elementary Schools LABS(1 SH)

-This lab course will be required of health and physical majors.
-It will provide the students with practical experience outside of the classroom working with local students planning, teaching and assessing physical education lessons.
+HPED 400 Health and Physical Education in Elementary Schools LAB outside of the classroom working with local students planning, teaching and assessing physical education lessons.
 A minimum of 15 practicum hours will be required and will be scheduled by the instructor.